nantonel/ImageMethodReverb.jl/README.md

 A single channel MATLAB implementation of the RIM can be found in:
 [http://www.desena.org/sweep/](http://www.desena.org/sweep/)

-A less efficient MATLAB multi-channel version can be found here in the MATLAB folder with the same code structure as the Julia version.
+A less efficient MATLAB multi-channel version can be found here in the MATLAB folder with the similar code structure as in the Julia version.

 ## References